yanny-alt/hackbio-cancer-internship/Stage2_Coding_and_Visualization/Report.md

 ## 5. Subsetting Genes Based on Expression

-To get the p-values and fold changes, DESeq was performed, and then subsets of genes were identified based on significant upregulation and downregulation using team-decided fold change and p-value cutoffs; a significance threshold of 0.05 was chosen.
+To get the adjusted p-values and fold changes, DESeq was performed, and then subsets of genes were identified based on significant upregulation and downregulation using team-decided fold change and adjusted p-value cutoffs; a significance threshold of 0.05 was chosen.
 To get the fold change, the following formulas were used:

 **Formulars:**
 - Fold change :  Expression level in final condition / Expression level in Initial Condition
 - Log2 fold change : log2(final/initial)

-- **Upregulated genes:** log2Foldchange > 1 and P value < 0.05
+- **Upregulated genes:** log2Foldchange > 1 and Adjusted P value < 0.05
-- **Downregulated genes:** log2Foldchange < -1 and P value < 0.05
+- **Downregulated genes:** log2Foldchange < -1 and Adjusted P value < 0.05

 ## 6. Functional Enrichment Analysis